 Recipe courtesy of the National Center for Home Food Preservation

-Drain; rinse in cold water.
-Cover with cold water and cook until fork tender, about 10 minutes (do not overcook).
+Drain; rinse in cold water, and drain again.
+Cover with fresh cold water and boil until fork-tender, about 10 minutes (do not overcook).
 Drain.

-Combine sugar, vinegar, water, and spices (tied in a clean, thin, white cloth).
-Boil 5 minutes and pour over the watermelon; add lemon slices.
-Let stand overnight in the refrigerator.
+Combine sugar, vinegar, water, and spices (which have been tied in a clean, thin, white cloth or spice bag).
+Boil for 5 minutes and pour over the watermelon.
+Add lemon slices.
+Let the watermelon in this syrup stand overnight in the refrigerator.

-Serving Tip: Watermelon rinds would be great in a spinach and arugula salad with thick shavings of parmesan cheese and a simple balsamic vinaigrette.
+Serving Tip: Watermelon pickles are delicious in a spinach and arugula salad with thick shavings of parmesan cheese and a simple balsamic vinaigrette.